-6.1.1.
-The guidance in this chapter relates to residential developments only.
-Schools and hospitals should be judged against appropriate existing standards such as Building Bulletin 93: Acoustic Design of School, A Design Guide; and Acoustic of Schools - A design guide; and Department of Health, Health Technical Memorandum 08-01; Acoustics.
-(2013).
+6.1.1 The guidance in this chapter relates to residential developments only.
+Schools and hospitals should be judged against appropriate existing standards such as Building Bulletin 93: Acoustic Design of School: performance standards; and Acoustic of Schools - A design guide; and Department of Health, Health Technical Memorandum 08-01; Acoustics (2013).